PriyanshT/23S-JavScript-05-Lab06/README.md

 - single, double, or triple patty,
 - Pickles, hot peppers, olives etc.

 Make sure that the function allows for the output of a sentence that describes the hamburger, too (1 mark).
 Have fun!

+Note:
+You will have to create a new .js file.
+You can keep the file in a new "js" directory.
+The file can have any name that you like but make sure to include it in your html file.

 #### EVALUATION
 <table>